bcgov/devhub-resources/resources/community/chat_conventions.md

 Anything that might be of interest to the community.

+#geows-how-to

+\#[Geo Spatial Web Services How-to](https://chat.pathfinder.gov.bc.ca/channel/geows-how-to), this is the channel you can inquiry how to consume Province provided spatial webservices such as WMS, WFS, ArcGIS REST services with your web applications.

 #random

 Jokes (SFW only pls), links, and ~~cat~~ pug pictures.
 'Nuff said.